Yasser Usman: Author

+Fiction

+Yasser Usman's first work of fiction As Dark As Blood, a thriller novel, was published in January 2025 by Simon & Schuster.
+Usman created a central character of a Delhi cop, Inspector Roshan Rana, a seasoned officer in Delhi Police who has a reputation for catching psychopathic murderers.
+The book is described as "Gripping, atmospheric, and emotionally charged, As Dark as Blood is much more than a sharp crime thriller.
+Layered with intrigue and psychological depth it leaves you breathless until the last page."

 Reception

-Yasser Usman has been recognised by the media as one of India's most successful film biographers, and gained a reputation for his writings that primarily focus on what is called the "dark side" of Bollywood.
+Yasser Usman has been recognised by the media as one of India's most successful film biographers and gained a reputation for his writings that primarily focus on what is called the "dark side" of Bollywood.
 All of his books are unauthorised biographies; writing for The Telegraph in 2018, "However, 'unauthorised' doesn't mean 'irresponsible'.
 It only means I was going to have a harder time piecing together the narrative."
-This has once led him to controversy after his book on Sanjay Dutt was published, when Dutt criticised Usman for not asking for his permission to write the book.
-Usman's books on Rajesh Khanna and Rekha, were nominated for the Crossword Book Award in the biography category.
+This has once led him to controversy after his book on Sanjay Dutt was published when Dutt criticised Usman for not asking for his permission to write the book.
+Usman's books on Rajesh Khanna and Rekha were nominated for the Crossword Book Award in the biography category.